eric102004/eric102004.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Research Assistant of Speech / NLP
+role: Research Assistant in Speech / NLP

 # Organizations/Affiliations to show in About widget
 organizations: